git-town/git-town/README.md

 ## Configuration

-On first use, Git Town will ask for the main branch name and the names of any other non feature branches.
+On first use, Git Town will ask for the main branch name and the names of any other non-feature branches.
 Git Town stores its configuration in the Git configuration of your project.
 If these ever need to change, the configuration can be updated using <a href="http://git-scm.com/docs/git-config" target="_blank">git config</a>.